-For many, mouse pads have become a commodity -- or even unnecessary -- with many optical mice claiming to work on most surfaces you throw at 'em.
-But when it comes to PC gaming, a mouse pad can be a crucial ally guaranteeing an level and/or extra-slick surface to ensure smooth, precise, error-free movements.
-And if you’re going to add an accessory to your RGB-enabled gaming setup, doesn't your best gaming mouse deserves something pretty to dance on too?
+For many, mouse pads have become a luxury, with many optical mice claiming to work with most surfaces.
+But when it comes to PC gaming, a mouse pad can be crucial, guaranteeing a level and/or extra-slick surface.
+That means smooth, precise, error-free movements.
+And if you’re adding an accessory to an RGB-enabled gaming setup, doesn't your best gaming mouse deserve something pretty to dance on, too?

 Quick Shopping Tips

-- Do you have an available USB port?
-RGB mouse pads need something to power all those colorful lights.
-If you don’t want to sacrifice a port, look for a pad with a USB passthrough port or consider ditching RGB altogether.
+- Can you spare a USB port?
+RGB mouse pads need something to power those pretty lights.
+If you don’t want to sacrifice a port, look for a pad with USB passthrough or consider ditching RGB altogether.

 - Hard or soft?
-Hard, plastic surfaces are more slippery, so your mouse will quickly glide across the surface with minimal force from your hand.
-These are best reserved for more competitive gamers (or at least those with a mouse with CPI control).
+Hard, plastic surfaces are more slippery, so your mouse will glide rapidly with little force from your hand.
+These are best reserved for more competitive gamers (or at least players with a mouse featuring DPI control).
 Alternatively, soft cloth mouse pads generally offer more precise control.

-- Does it come with software?
-If there’s no software, it’s likely that you won’t be able to customize the mouse pad lighting’s colors or effects, and if you are, the options will be limited.
-Most of the mouse pads on this list feature free software for controlling the lighting.
+- Is there software?
+If there’s no app, you likely won’t be able to customize the lighting’s colors or effects.
+And if you do have some other kind of lighting control (usually with a hardware switch), options will be limited.
+Most of the mouse pads on our list have a free app for controlling the RGB.

 - How many RGB zones do you want?
-An RGB zone is individually customizable via software, so if you want to see more than one color at a time on your mouse pad, make sure you buy a pad with at least 2 RGB zones.
-Note that RGB zones are different than “RGB LEDs."
+An RGB zone is individually customizable via software, so if you want to set it to show more than one effect simultaneously, make sure you get a mouse pad with at least 2 RGB zones.
+Remember, RGB zones are different than “RGB LEDs."

-The Best RGB Mouse Pads You Can Buy Today
+The Best Mouse Pads You Can Buy Today

-The SteelSeries QCK Prism is the best mouse pad with RGB.
-It’s not just a light show; the QCK Prism is fully outfitted for serious gaming.
-The square within the RGB border easily comes off, allowing gamers to choose between its hard polymer side for speedy gaming or the micro-textured soft cloth surface for greater control.
-It’s almost like getting two mouse pads in one.
+SteelSeries' QCK Prism is the overall best RGB mouse pad.
+Currently $40, it's not just a light show; the QCK Prism is well-fitted for serious playing.
+The square within the RGB border easily peels off, so you can swap between its hard polymer side for speedy gaming or micro-textured soft cloth surface for increased control.
+It’s like two mouse pads in one.

 The mouse pad is fit for competitive gaming with what Razer calls a “micro-textured” plastic surface that feels slightly rough and enables speedy mouse movements but easily gathers fingerprints and smudges.
 Razer’s Firefly V2 is only 3mm thick, but its rubber base prevented any movement during gaming.
 Its cable catch, while a small detail, successfully kept our mouse’s wire in check.

-If you can't image spending a lot on a mouse pad, the Cooler Master MP750 (M) was a mere $9 at the time of writing.
+If you can't image spending a lot on a mouse pad, the Cooler Master MP750 (M) is usually $25-$35, (though the price fluctuates), without sacrificing much.
 Cooler Master claims the finely textured cloth offers a “slick texture and smooth maneuverability.”
-It proved sufficient for the average gamer but didn't immediately feel like anything special during teting.
+It proved sufficient for the average game session during our testing, but didn't immediately feel like anything special during testing.
 More unique is its spill-resistant coating.
 When I spilled water on it, the large droplet easily rolled off, and I could quickly clean up the remainder with a tissue.
 You can also unplug its MicroUSB to USB-A cable for times when you don't want RGB or a wire.

 The MP750 (M)’s RGB border shines pretty brightly.
 A handy button lets you cycle through static colors without opening software.
 Unfortunately, black stitching interrupts the RGB frame, and I worry about getting things, like jewelry, caught between loops and causing damage.

 Since there’s only one RGB zone, there’s not that much to do in the Cooler Master Master Plus software.
 There are four lighting modes -- Color Cycle, Static, Breathing or off -- and five speed settings via a toggle.
 Static and Breathing modes offer a color picker, but it wasn’t always accurate.
 For example, when I tried to make a peach and white breathing effect, I instead got white-ish purple flickering.
 And when I tried to make it flash white, I was met with various shades of blue.
-Note Cooler Master also makes large and extra large versions of this mouse pad.
+Note there are large and extra large versions.

-The SteelSeries QCK Prism Cloth (XL) is the best large RGB mouse pad.
-Its “micro-woven” cloth surface stays in place thanks to a silicon rubber base, and its RGB lighting can be used as a gaming advantage, as its programmable to communicate things like game alerts (low ammo or health, for example) and Discord notifications.
-Its extra-wide surface offers room to keep your best gaming keyboard, but we wouldn’t mind a little more height.
+SteelSeries' QCK Prism Cloth (XL) is the best large RGB mouse pad, coming in with a more reasonable length than the HyperX Pulsefire.
+Its “micro-woven” cloth surface stays in place thanks to a silicon rubber base, and its RGB lighting can be used as a gaming advantage, as it's programmable to communicate things like game alerts (low ammo or health, for example) and Discord notifications.
+Its extra-wide surface offers room to keep your best gaming keyboard on, but we wouldn’t mind a little more height.
 With our keyboard and wrist rest in place, there’s little vertical space remaining.
 Cooler Master’s XL RGB mouse pad is 1.6 inches (40mm) taller.

 SteelSeries’ Engine software offers a decent range of customization options for the top and bottom RGB zones but not as many pre-made themes as with the reversible SteelSeries QCK Prism (listed above).
 You can control the speed in seconds and pick between Steady, ColorShift, Multi Color Breath, each with 3-4 pre-selected color schemes and the ability to control brightness.
 Among the large RGB mouse pads we’ve tested, none offer greater customization options than the QCK Prism Cloth (XL), which is even cheaper than some rivals.

-The Thermaltake Level 20 Extended Gaming Mouse Pad is packed with features if you can stomach its $60 price.
-My favorite is its ability to communicate CPU temperature range by making the lighting 1 of 6 colors.
+The Thermaltake Level 20 Extended Gaming Mouse Pad is packed with features if you can stomach the $60 cost.
+Our favorite was its ability to communicate CPU temperature range by making the lighting 1 of 6 colors.
 There’s also a music setting, where the bottom left, top right and Thermaltake logo on the left flash respective colors in sync with audio from your PC.
 And voice assistant dependents will appreciate the ability to control RGB by speaking to an Amazon Alexa device.
 You can also do this through Thermaltake’s well-functioning and thorough software

 But besides its flash, there’s substance.
 If you don’t like hyper-slippery cloth mouse pads, the textured weave pattern Thermaltake used here is a fantastic balance.
 Thermaltake’s extended mouse pad also provides 4 more inches of roaming room north to south than the SteelSeries QCK Prism Cloth (XL) above.
 It stays in place but notably takes in moisture from drinking glasses, leaving on a temporary damp mark.
 Visible stitching, meanwhile, makes damage easier.
 On the other hand, the mouse pad’s surface fights off stains, which I tested by eating many a snack over it.